-- Redesign existing parks to include additional facilities and/or acquire neighborhood parkland in the central and eastern parts of the service area in communities like Peppermill Village, District Heights, Forestville, and the Addison Road Metro Station. - " Focus on opportunities to acquire land for both developed and undeveloped parks to meet the identified targets. - Enhance connectivity by connecting trails to park facilities, schools, activity centers, transit hubs, and areas of new development and along the Central Avenue Connector Trail. - Increase the number of urban parks serving these communities through the Parkland Dedication Program and explore opportunities to develop parks near metro stations - Utilize the Park Enhancement Program to replace aging facilities and infrastructure.
+• Redesign existing parks to include additional facilities and/or acquire neighborhood parkland in the central and eastern parts of the service area in communities like Peppermill Village, District Heights, Forestville, and the Addison Road Metro Station.

+• Enhance connectivity by connecting trails to park facilities, schools, activity centers, transit hubs, and areas of new development and along the Central Avenue Connector Trail.

+• Increase the number of urban parks serving these communities through the Parkland Dedication Program and explore opportunities to develop parks near metro stations

+• Utilize the Park Enhancement Program to replace aging facilities and infrastructure.

-While Service Area 6 has met the target for undeveloped and developed parkland overall, it has not met the target for neighborhood parks.
+Service Area 6 has not met the target for neighborhood parks.
 Service Area 6 is outside the beltway and the built environment in the eastern and southern portions is suburban to rural.
 One of the large gaps in proximity is centered around the community of Westphalia where a new regional park is currently under construction to serve those residents.
 Many of the other gaps in proximity are in areas that are sparsely developed with residential uses.

-SERVICE AREA 6 TARGE TS
+Service Area 6 Targets

-Total Parkland (acres) 0
+Total Parkland 0

 Undeveloped Parkland 0

 Developed Parkland 0

 Neighborhood 38

 Community 0

 Special Use 0

 Regional/Greenway/Linear 0

-Facility Targets (# of facilities)

 Diamond Fields

+Level 3 0

+Level 2 0

 Level 1 0

-Level 2 0

-Level 3 0

 Dog Parks 1

 Hard Surface Courts

-Level 1 0
+Level 2 0

-Level 2 10
+Level 1

 Picnic Facilities

-Level 1 0
+Level 3 0

 Level 2 30

-Level 3 43
+Level 1 43

 Playgrounds 0

 Rectangular Fields

-Level 1 2
+Level 3 2

 Level 2 0

-Level 3 0
+Level 1 0

-Skate Parks 11,173
+Skate Parks 11,17

 Indoor Aquatics 16,500

 Outdoor Aquatics 5,100